Principle of Muslim Democracy

 Now I think we should keep that in front of us as our ideal, and you will find that in course of time Hindus would cease to be Hindus, and Muslims would cease to be Muslims, not in the religious sense, because that is the personal faith of each individual, but in the political sense as citizens of the State.”

-This doctrine applies to the whole.
-For the specific context of Balochistan - Mr. Jinnah is referring to the Quranic ideal: “While what God possesses is better and more enduring for those whose business is conducted through mutual consultation among themselves.”
-(Chapter: Consultation - Quran)
+Mr. Jinnah is referring to the Quranic ideal: “While what God possesses is better and more enduring for those whose business is conducted through mutual consultation among themselves.”
+(Chapter/Surah: Consultation/Ash-Shura)

-Path to progress is through dialogue and empathetic communication to remove doubt, suspicion and build trust between the people of Balochistan and the State of Pakistan.
-If there's one lesson in history -- it's violence begets violence.
-Contrastingly, economic activity and market-creation result in peace & prosperity.
-The transformation in Balochistan needs to be an economic one from which all else will follow.
+Path to progress is through dialogue and empathetic communication to work to remove doubt and build trust between the people of Balochistan and the State of Pakistan.
+History teaches us that violence begets violence, we desire to see a peaceful and prosperous Balochistan.

-Further, as a Muslim Democracy, we will strive to provide the people of Balochistan adequate say in their administration, actively seek their consultation and implement their will towards social, economic, political and educational progress.
+As a Muslim Democracy, we strive to provide the people of Balochistan adequate say in their own administration, actively seek the consultation of our Baloch brethren and implement their will towards social, economic, political and educational uplift.
+Balochistan is the jewel crown of Pakistan, rich in resources and source of abundant wealth.
+Balochistan's progress is inextricably linked with Pakistan's progress.

 Read This Next